Generalized Cluster Structures Related to the Drinfeld Double of $GL_n$: The structure

 {\it Case 3:} $\lambda_{k-1}=\lambda$, $\lambda_k=\lambda_{k+1}=\lambda+1$.
 Consequently, $\lambda_{k-n}=\lambda_{k-n+1}=\lambda$, $\lambda_{k+n-1}=\lambda+1$, $\lambda_{k+n}=\lambda+2$ and $\rho_{k-1}=\rho_{k+n-1}=n$, $\rho_{k-n}=\rho_{k+n}=1$, $\rho_{k+1}=\rho_{k-n+1}=2$.
 Therefore, \eqref{weights} yields

 The right weight of $y_v$ is treated in a similar way. \end{proof}

 The verification of compatibility conditions in Proposition \ref{compatchar} is based on relations \eqref{brafygh}, \eqref{bra_k_l} and \eqref{weights}.
 The case when the vertices $i$ and $j$ belong to different regions in $\bar Q_n$, or are simultaneously non-diagonal $g$- or $h$-vertices, is treated in the same way as in \cite{GSVDouble}.
-For the case when both $i$ and $j$ are $\phhi$-vertices, the check is based on the following claim.
+For the case when both $i$ and $j$ are $\phhi$-vertices, the check is based on the following claim in which we assume $\varkappa_{N+1}=0$.